-To allow users to search and click-through to a specific question, you can utilize a search element on your home page that will index all of the current questions in your database.
+To allow users to search and click through to a specific question, you can use a search element on your home page that'll index all of the current questions in your database.

-By selecting the search field as ‘question title’ it will index all entries and even offer search suggestions as they’re typed.
+By selecting the search field as ‘question title,’ it'll index all entries and even offer search suggestions as they’re typed.

-To send a user to the relevant question page, navigate to your workflow editor, then create a new event that is triggered when the value of an input is changed.
+To send a user to the relevant question page, navigate to your workflow editor, then create a new event that's triggered when the value of an input is changed.

-You’ll then create a navigation event, setting the destination page as your answer page, and sending the data source of the search box’s current value.
+We’ll then create a navigation event, setting the destination page as your answer page, and sending the data source as the search box’s current value.

 Once you’re familiar with creating custom data fields and displaying dynamic content, you can start getting creative with the experiences you build.

-- Include additional content fields within questions - photos & video
+- Include additional content fields within questions for photos and videos

-Hiring a developer or dev team to build this app would cost thousands, if not tens-of-thousands of dollars.
-Well, now you can treat yourself to a vacation, because you can build and launch your app in Bubble for free.
+Hiring a developer or dev team to build this app would cost thousands, if not tens of thousands of dollars.
+Instead, you can focus on building and investing in your own startup or app, because anyone can build on Bubble for free.

-As you launch and grow in users, paid plans allow you to host the app on your own custom domain, and these start as low as $25 per month.
+As you launch and grow in users, paid plans allow you to host the app on your own custom domain, starting as low as $25 per month.
 Some templates and plugins may cost more, but you can build all the functionality of a forum without any additional costs.

-If you don’t want to build your Quora clone from scratch, you can purchase one of the templates made by our community members.
+If you don’t want to build your Quora clone from scratch, you can purchase one of the templates made by an experienced Bubble Developer.
 Some similar templates to Quora include:

 - Canvas Social Network by AirDev